-If a person has a certifiable mental illness they should not be inhumanely treated for having this disease.
-In some cases, they are tortured by being put in isolation 23 out of 24 hours a day.
-The lack of social simulation is harmful regardless of the inmate’s mental status and studies have shown that isolation can have psychological implications.
+Solitary confinement is unproductive.
+The lack of social simulation is harmful regardless of the inmate’s mental status, and studies have shown that isolation can have psychological implications.
 The mentally disabled are extremely vulnerable to this type of punishment.
 It can actually exacerbate their already fragile mental condition; they should not be dehumanized because of their illness.
-Mental illness is a disease of the mind and should be treated as such.
-We don't punish people because they have diabetes, cancer, etc. So why is this country punishing the mentally ill?
-They are not disposable!
 They are human beings!
 How did this country reverse back to the barbaric abuses and neglects that were once denounced?
-It was those neglectful practices such as isolation that partially lead to the outcry for deinstitutionalization in the first place.
+It was those neglectful practices, such as isolation, that partially lead to the outcry for de-institutionalization.
 We feel that solitary confinement constitutes “cruel and unusual punishment," which is prohibited in the eighth amendment of the U.S. Constitution.

-In addition, when the mentally ill are released from prison they do not have adequate housing.
-Thus, they wander the streets, break into abandon buildings for shelter, are taken advantage of, and use illegal drugs to self-medicate.
+In addition, when the mentally ill are released from prison, they do not have adequate housing.
+Thus, they wander the streets, break into abandoned buildings for shelter, are taken advantage of, and use illegal drugs to self-medicate.
 Finding housing is always difficult for ex-offenders, but the challenge is even more acute for the mentally ill.
 "For the severely mentally ill, there is virtually no facility designed for long-term inpatient care," says Sherri Sullivan, director of Bridgeview Manor, the only residential treatment center in Ohio that accepts the indigent mentally ill.
-"If they exist, they exist in the form of a group home, and most group homes don't offer treatment."
+"If they exist, they exist as a group home, and most group homes don't offer treatment."